-This is not a traditional campout story, but I appreciate how it speaks to the importance of spending quality time with family in the great outdoors.
+Their idea of camping is different from the other camping books for kids, but I really appreciate how it speaks to the importance of spending quality time with family in the great outdoors.
 The lessons and memories we share stay with children as they grow, providing confidence and broadening their perspectives.

 Given my children’s obsession with dinosaurs, I couldn’t pass up mentioning Camp Rex, a cute introduction to camping for dinosaur-loving kids like mine.